johnloy/static-shadow-dom/README.md

-# hydrate-wc
+# static-shadow-dom

-Transform/render custom elements in an HTML string or [hast AST](https://github.com/syntax-tree/hast) to include a [declarative shadow DOM](https://github.com/mfreed7/declarative-shadow-dom/blob/master/README.md) `<template>` node for use in static site generation (SSG) and server-side rendering (SSR).
+Transform custom elements in an HTML string or [hast AST](https://github.com/syntax-tree/hast) to include a [declarative shadow DOM](https://github.com/mfreed7/declarative-shadow-dom/blob/master/README.md) `<template>` first child node, for custom element hydration when using static site generation (SSG) and server-side rendering (SSR).

 Learn more about Declarative Shadow DOM: